alexandrepalaoro/IsopodLifeHistory/README.md

 # IsopodLifeHistory
 Dataset and analyses of life history patterns of Netropical isopods (genus ATLANTOSCIA)

-In the .csv files you will find the data used in our paper:<br/>
+In the .csv files you will find the data used in our paper.
+Feel free to use the data, but if you do please cite the paper:<br/>

+Zimmermann, BL; Palaoro, AV; Bouchon, D; Almerão, MP & Araujo, PB (in press) How coexistence may influence life history: the reproduction strategies of sympatric congeneric terrestrial isopods (Crustacea, Oniscidea).
+Canadian Journal of Zoology, in press.
+DOI: 10.1139/cjz-2018-0086<br/>

+The files are: <br/>

 "size.csv" = file used to test whether species differed regarding cephalothorax width;<br/>
 "fecundity.csv" = file used to test whether species differed in the number of eggs they carried;<br/>